 - Throw away:

-- Alkaline Batteries (Single Use – AA, AAA, C, and D) are not considered a hazardous material by the Iowa Department of Natural Resources.
-They are commonly used in flashlights, clocks, kids’ toys, etc. but do not have as long of a “life” as rechargeable batteries.
+- Alkaline Batteries (Single Use – AA, AAA, C, and D) are commonly used in flashlights, clocks, kids’ toys, etc. but do not have as long of a “life” as rechargeable batteries.
+The materials inside alkaline batteries are not considered hazardous by the Iowa Department of Natural Resources.
+Throw away in your regular garbage.

 - Button batteries are small, round and silver-colored and often contain mercury, silver or lithium.
 Commonly found in watches, hearing aids, car keys, cameras, calculators, and other small electronic devices.